-Blast Outside Kabul Airport Kills 2, Wounds 15, Russia Says
+Kabul Airport Attack Kills At Least 60 Afghans, 12 U.S. Service Members

 “The Taliban have already begun seeking those who have worked with NATO,” he said.
 “They are looking for them house-by-house at night.”

-Many Afghans share those fears.
-The hard-line Islamic group wrested back control of the country nearly 20 years after being ousted in a U.S.-led invasion following the 9/11 attacks, which al-Qaida orchestrated while being sheltered by the group.

-Senior U.S. officials said Wednesday’s warning from the embassy was related to specific threats involving the Islamic State group and potential vehicle bombs.
-The officials spoke on condition of anonymity because they were not authorized to discuss ongoing military operations.

-The Islamic State affiliate in Afghanistan grew out of disaffected Taliban members who hold an even more extreme view of Islam.
-The Sunni extremists have carried out a series of brutal attacks, mainly targeting Afghanistan’s Shiite Muslim minority, including a 2020 assault on a maternity hospital in Kabul in which they killed women and infants.
+The Sunni extremists of IS, with links to the group’s more well-known affiliate in Syria and Iraq, have carried out a series of brutal attacks, mainly targeting Afghanistan’s Shiite Muslim minority, including a 2020 assault on a maternity hospital in Kabul in which they killed women and infants.

-The Taliban have fought against Islamic State militants in Afghanistan.
-But IS fighters were likely freed from prisons along with other inmates during the Taliban’s rapid advance.
-Extremists may have seized heavy weapons and equipment abandoned by Afghan troops.
+The Taliban have fought against Islamic State militants in Afghanistan, where the Taliban have wrested back control nearly 20 years after they were ousted in a U.S.-led invasion.
+The Americans went in following the 9/11 attacks, which al-Qaida orchestrated while being sheltered by the group.

 Amid the warnings and the pending American withdrawal, Canada ended its evacuations, and European nations halted or prepared to stop their own operations.

 “The reality on the ground is the perimeter of the airport is closed.
 The Taliban have tightened the noose.
-It’s very, very difficult for anybody to get through at this point,” said Canadian General Wayne Eyre, the country’s acting Chief of Defense Staff.
+It’s very, very difficult for anybody to get through at this point,” Canadian General Wayne Eyre, the country’s acting Chief of Defense Staff, said ahead of the attack.

 Lt.
 Col. Georges Eiden, Luxembourg’s army representative in neighboring Pakistan, said that Friday would mark the official end for U.S. allies.
 But two Biden administration officials denied that was the case.